sidnair01/cse15l-lab-reports/Lab1Report.md

 >*Installing VSCode*

-If not done already, install the correct version of VSCode for your operating system.
-Once finished, start the program, which should open an empty page.
+If not done already, install the correct version of VSCode for your operating system through this [Link]( https://code.visualstudio.com/).
+Follow the instructions and once finished, start the program, which should open an empty page.

 ![Image](https://i.gyazo.com/d0a170818e2ec5385168fb1b63872fc9.png)